 Because when you write them, you are forced to think comprehensively about the type of answer that would be best.

 Also, when you write out your answers you greatly increase the chances of remembering them, simply by the act of committing your thoughts to paper.

-Brain expects tell us that memory retention dramatically increases when things are written down.
+The brain experts tell us that memory retention dramatically increases when things are written down.

 This is another one of those job interview tips that can help in other areas of life as well.

-8. Employers Are Nervous Too You Know!
+Job Interview Tip #8: Employers Are Nervous Too You Know!

 We all know how nerve-racking a job interview can be for an applicant.

 But have you ever thought about how nervous the employer can be?

 I have owned businesses since I was 23 years old and have conducted many job interviews over the years.